awslabs/open-data-docs/docs/irs-990/README.md

+# Deprecation Notice
+The provider of this dataset will no longer maintain this dataset, and the historic data will no longer be available via the Registry of Open Data on AWS.
+We are open to talking with anyone else who might be willing to provide this dataset to the community.
+Contact <a href="mailto:opendata@amazon.com">opendata@amazon.com</a>

 # IRS 990 Filings on AWS

 Machine-readable data from certain electronic 990 forms filed with the IRS from 2011 to present are available for anyone to use via Amazon S3.